Why we're repairing Redcliffe Bridge, why work stopped, and how long the repairs will take.

 Repairs were started in January 2021, but the contractor went into administration and ceased to trade.

-We're working with a new contractor to carry out the remaining works.
+We worked with a new contractor to carry out the remaining works.

 The bridge is open

-Redcliffe Bridge is open to pedestrians, cyclists and general traffic.
+The bridge is open to pedestrians, cyclists and general traffic.

-What the repairs will involve
+What the repairs involved

-How much the repairs will cost
+How much the repairs cost

 About Redcliffe Bridge